mengnans/Cars-Today/README.md

 ## Description
-This is the repo for Mengnan Shi and Ye Yan for the uni project called "Westores Today".
+This is the repo for Mengnan Shi and Ye Yan for the uni project called "Cars Today".

-Westeros is a continent described in the book Game of Thrones written by George R.R.
-Martin.
-Most actions in Game of Thrones take place in Westeros.

-Westeros Today is the first web-based forum for the citizens of Westeros.
-It is used for the citizens to:

-* post their information;
-* reply to other’s threads;
-* get the latest news.
+Cars Today is a website for users to buy brand new cars or second-hand cars.
+Registered sellers can also sell their cars on our website.

+We have designed different views for users and administrators, and they can be switched by the nav bar on the top.

+**Note that:**  The initial super admin name is **root**, and password is **5314**.